-Among South Africa's largest game reserves, Hluhluwe-Imfolozi is arguably the best reserve in the country in which to see the endangered rhino.
-The reserve boasts a number of both black and white rhino, along with other members of the Big Five - lion, leopard, elephant and buffalo.
+Among South Africa's largest game reserves, Hluhluwe-Imfolozi is one of the best places in the country in which to see the endangered rhino.
+The reserve has both black and white rhino, along with other members of the Big Five, namely lion, leopard, elephant and buffalo.

-You'll find brilliant photographic fodder among the many other resident animals here, such as cheetah, hippo, hyena, jackal, giraffe and wild dog.
+Photographers are spoilt for choice as the reserve also has cheetah, hippo, hyena, jackal, giraffe and wild dog.
 Nor should one discount the scaly and shelled denizens of the reserve, such as crocodile, tortoise, terrapin, snake and lizard, which also abound.

 Well-disguised viewing hides overlook pans and waterholes where the birds and animals gather to drink, so you'll be able to see plenty game at an unusually close range.

-You can sample the immense diversity of flora and fauna in this majestic reserve via 4x4 game drives or guided walks.
+You can experience the diversity of flora and fauna in this majestic reserve via 4x4 game drives or guided walks.
 Whatever your choice, this particular South African wildlife experience is guaranteed to be a memorable one.